Select Page

 The Huizinga Institute – Research School for Cultural History’s curriculum is designed for graduate students in cultural history.
 It aims to provide RMA students and PhD candidates with a coherent programme of courses in cultural history, with an emphasis on interdisciplinarity, methodology, and theory.
 Education at the School is divided into three strands:

-• Core Courses in Cultural History (CC 1-3) for PhD candidates.
+• PhDs: Core Courses in Cultural History (CC 1-3).
 Focusing on methods, theories and skills particular to cultural-historical research, this 10-12 EC programme aims to help candidates develop into professional cultural-historical researchers.

-• Thematic courses on interdisciplinary subjects (for RMA students and PhDs).
+• RMA students: Thematic courses on interdisciplinary subjects (PhDs can join when there’s room).
 During these continuously updated modules, students can pursue their thematic interests or broaden their expertise.

-• Summer schools, International courses, Masterclasses and Workshops (RMA students and PhDs).
+• Joint PhD/RMA programme: Summer schools, International courses, Masterclasses and Workshops.
 These intensive courses and activities are often (co-)organised by graduate students.
 They allow them to delve into a subject with renowned experts in inspiring surroundings

 Furthermore, PhD candidates are expected, and RMA students encouraged, to participate in at least one of the Institute’s research networks.
 Research networks are ‘vertical’ groups, consisting of senior members and graduate students with shared research interests.
 The research networks serve as reading groups, platforms for discussion and feedback, and breeding grounds for student-organised activities such as lectures and masterclasses.